a0124453/main/docs/User_Guide.md

 ### Setup

- 1. Download and install Java 8 (JRE is fine), from [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
+ 1. Download and install Java 8 (JRE is fine), from [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
- 2. Download the .jar file from our [releases page](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
+ 2. Download the .jar file from our [releases page](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
  3. Place the .jar file at a convenient location and double-click it to run!

 ### Usage

  1. Try adding some simple entries, like:
     - `Submit report by 7pm`
     - `Movie from 2pm to 3pm tmr`
     - `Team meeting from wed 2pm to 3pm every week`
-    - The command `add` can be used too for special cases, but is optional otherwise
+    - The command `add` can be used too for special cases, but is optional otherwise.
      - `add add header to report`
- 2. If you make a mistake, `undo` and `redo` will set things right
+ 2. If you make a mistake, `undo` and `redo` will set things right.
-    - * You can also scroll through what you typed with the up/down arrow keys
+    - You can also scroll through what you typed with the up/down arrow keys.
  3. When your done with something, simply mark it based on it's ID to archive it.
 Recurring entries like "Team meeting" will be advanced automatically.
     - `mark 3`
- 4. You can search for entries with `find`
+ 4. You can search for entries with `find`.
     - `find meeting`
     - `findall` and `findold` can search for archived entries.
  5. To change a task, use `edit` with an ID and the new values: